-The herb acts as a bronchodilator and has antispasmodic and expectorant properties making this herbs helpful in helping expelling mucus from the lungs.
+The herb acts as a bronchodilator and has antispasmodic and expectorant properties making this herb helpful in helping to expel mucus from the lungs.

 Oregano (Origanum vulgare)

-The essential oil extracted from oregano has very strong antibiotic properties which makes it a good choice as an herbal remedy for flu prevention and bronchitis.
+The essential oil extracted from oregano has very strong antibiotic properties which make it a good choice as an herbal remedy for flu prevention and bronchitis.